tristanic/isolde/isolde/docs/source/gui/navigation.rst

 valuable information about overall topology and secondary structure.

 Next (if you're working with a crystal structure) you might notice that your model has been joined by one or more darker copies of itself.
-These are of course the symmetry contacts in the crystal lattice.
-The symmetry atoms are non-interactive "ghosts" - while they will update instantly when the "real" atoms change, you cannot select or move them.
+These are the symmetry contacts in the crystal lattice.
+The symmetry atoms are non-interactive "ghosts" - while they will update instantly when the "real" atoms change, you cannot select or move them, and they won't contribute to simulations.
 Hovering your mouse over one, however, will give you a popup telling you its name and symmetry operator:

 .. figure:: images/symmetry_tooltip.png
     :alt: Symmetry tooltip